 Checkpoints are available throughout the game but will only return you to that area during the game session upon death.
 If you leave the game you will be returned to the start of the last linked level of the game which may not be the last checkpoint you reached.

-We haven’t documented any accessibility features for Difficulty in Dreamscape which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Dreamscape which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Dreamscape, and offer accessibility features for Difficulty:

 We've documented 1 accessibility feature for Getting Started in Dreamscape which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance Getting Starting

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.